daattali/beautiful-jekyll/_posts/2024-01-15-vmd-denoising.md

 {:toc}

 # Summary
 Something I noticed in the Combustion organization at GE is that we had terabytes of time series data, but we only actually used steady state sections of that data.
 Seeing this, I endeavored to create a Python tool which would comb through the existing data GE had and locate additional steady state points that we could use to increase our confidence in characterizing our combustor performance.
-We already paid for the data, why not get our money's worth?
+We already paid for the data; why not get our money's worth?

 After researching methods for steady state detection, I stumbled across variational mode decomposition (VMD) as a method for preprocessing real-world, noisy data, before proceeding with the steady state detection.